t-mart/brother-mfc-7860dw-setup/docs/scanning.md

      - File Type: `PDF`
      - File Size: `Large`

-8. Do a test scan to ensure it works. 🤞
+9. Do a test scan to ensure it works 🤞.
+Profiles can be selected in the "Scan to FTP" function menu on the printer.